accesscode-2-1/kitkat/unit-0/week-2.md

 ### Next Week

-* Next Week’s think piece:
+* Next Week’s think piece: Think Piece: How I, a designer learned to code and released an app in 4 months
 * Next Week’s team leader: Raynaldie Acevedo